M-Willett/bemit-css/README.md

 ## In development

-- Use PostCSS to provide fallback for CSS custom properties (on old browser only)
+- Use PostCSS to provide fallback for CSS custom properties (on old browser only).
+- If you see any issues or would like to see something added please raise a pull request, much appreciated.

 ## Request a feature

-[Create a new issue](https://github.com/M-Willett/bemit-css/issues/new) add add the `enhancement` label.
+[Create a new issue](https://github.com/M-Willett/bemit-css/issues/new) add the `enhancement` label.